 Supermarkets are usually large, busy places and the potential for accidents to occur can therefore be prevalent and so safety measures should be in place to reflect this.
 Unfortunately though, even with the best procedures being put in action, accidents can still occur.
-If you have sustained a supermarket injury due to an accident that wasn’t your fault, then you may want to claim for supermarket accident compensation.
+If you have sustained a supermarket injury due to an accident that wasn’t your fault, then you may want to claim supermarket accident compensation.

-If you are an employee or a visitor to the supermarket, you have an equal right to make supermarket compensation claims, although an employee may look into making an accident at work claim rather than personal injury claim.
+If you are an employee or a visitor to the supermarket, you have an equal right to make supermarket compensation claims, although an employee may look into making an accident at work claim rather than a personal injury claim.

 To have the best chance of making a successful claim for an injury in a supermarket, it is advisable to seek legal help and representation.
 Accident Claims UK specialise in compensation claims and work on a No Win No Fee basis.
 Our sole objective is to get you the maximum amount of compensation that you deserve for the pain and suffering that you have endured as a result of your injury.

 Select a Section

 - A Guide to supermarket accidents and injuries